 Breaking Change: Mixed Declarations

-CSS is changing the way it handles declarations mixed with nested rules, and we want to make sure Sass matches its behavior.
+CSS changed the way it handles declarations mixed with nested rules, and we made sure Sass matched its behavior.

 The Story So FarThe Story So Far permalink